 A number of commenters expressed concerns over the environmental impacts of the lakes that have sediment, salt deposits and other related issues that is causing the lakes to become shallow with vegetation and weeds and ultimately affecting the natural environment and wildlife of the lakes.
 Commenters expressed their concerns about algae and pollution.
 A commentor expressed concerns of fires in Ross Lake due to excessive weeds and vegetation growth, which results in the clogging of intakes and filling tanks.
 There were also concerns about fish dying and the importance of improving water quality to reduce high bacteria counts and low oxygen levels.
 A commenter expressed concern the depth of the lake that went from 4 feet to 15 feet due to the bottom washing out of the lake.
-Commenters expressed the need for the program to assist with erosion control and the desire to receive matching funds from FEMA grants to assist with the Watershed Protection Program.
+Commenters expressed the need for the program to assist with the Watershed Protection Program.
 A program that stabilizes shorelines that were affected by erosion during the floods on Wixom and Sanford Lakes.